-Indication of any prior credit approval for the credit of programme elements covered by the curriculum's institutional part.
+Indication of any prior credit approval for the credit of subject elements covered by the curriculum's institutional part.

-Passed institutional programme elements are equivalent to the corresponding elements at other educational institutions that offer this programme or other programmes that contain the relevant programme elements.
+Passed institutional subject elements are equivalent to the corresponding subject elements at other educational institutions that offer this programme or other programmes that contain the relevant subject elements.